vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 p.
 88 Sikhitirtha-(under Narmada) M. 193.

 82, P. I. 20.
 78 Silātirtha--(under Gaya) Vā, 108.
-2 Silakşeśvara--(under VS) L. q. by T.K.
+2 Silakṣeśvara--(under VS) L. q. by T.K.

 p.
 46 Simba-a Vaisnava-ksetra acc. to Bar,

 S. III.
-120. Probably the same as Simhachalam temple of Nộsimba vatara of Vişnu about 6 miles north west of Vizagapattam.
+120. Probably the same as Simhachalam temple of Nộsimba vatara of Viṣnu about 6 miles north west of Vizagapattam.
 Vide I. G.

 I. vol. XXII. p.
 375 Sindhu-A (the modern Indus, Greek

 Sinthos) Rg.
 II.
 15.6 he made the Sindhu flow northwards), V. 53.
 9, VIII.
 20. 25 (the medicine that is in Sindhu, in Asikni and the seas).
 X. 75.
 6. The seven Sindhus (i. e, Indus, five Panjab rivers and Saras vati) are mentioned in Rg.
 II.
 12.12.
 IV.
 28. 1, VIII.
 24. 27, A, V, VI, 3.
 1 ; Drona 101.
-28 (Sindhuşasthāh samudragāḥ), R I. 57 (Stein's note).
+28 (Sindhuṣasthāh samudragāḥ), R I. 57 (Stein's note).
 NM.
 394 (Sindhu is Ganga and Vitastā is Yamunā).
 Vide for des cription I. G. I. vol, I. pp 29-34h It rises in Tibet north of balasan Sindhu is also the name of the coun try through which the river Mows,

 FOUNDED